szymonmichalski/starid-1/readme.md

 *rules based star identification*

-c++ for uniquely identifying triangles from tens of thousands of stars and millions of star pairs across the sky.
+c++ for uniquely and deterministically identifying triangles from tens of thousands of stars and millions of star pairs across the sky.

 *stars*